edlai/edlai.github.io/docs/index.md

 # Welcome to Ed's Personal Wiki

 I always like to see how it works on my hands after I studied some knowledge from books or from Internet.
 On the other hand, I was not an outstanding student who excelled academically at school.
 This is why I have to write some codes or solder circuit to do something to make sure that it happens like what I thought.
 Some of them are my homeworks when I was a student at school and some of them are my studies in my spare time.
-(Update: 2021/07/03)
+(Updated: 2021/07/03)

-## There are around four sections of this Wiki.
+## There are several parts of this Wiki.

 ### [Engineering](distro/debian/index.md)
-There are some of my reports and homeworks when I was a BSEE undergraduate student in university and my career.
+There are some of my reports and homeworks when I was a BSEE undergraduate student in university or in my career.

 ### [Education](qualitative-research/index.md)

-There are some of the reports and homeworks when I was a MSMIE graduate student .
+There are some of the reports and homeworks when I was a MSMIE graduate student.
+But it's still under construction now.

 ### [Collection](collections/index.md)